mokronos/vault/notes.md

 ## JARVIS

 Create personal assistant that is trained too do whatever I'm currently doing so that it might self reinforce at some point.
+Coding would be a nice first step.

 ## Movie store